GloamingCat/Lovely-Tactics-Hex/README.md

 ## Contact

 My e-mail is nightlywhiskers@gmail.com.
-You may also find me in deviantArt and some random art/gamedev forums, as GloamingCat.
+You may also find me in DeviantArt, Instagram and some random art/gamedev forums, as GloamingCat.

 ## Notes